RobTillaart/SD2405/README.md

 **readRegister()** and **writeRegister()** functions.
 These two functions allows users access to all registers and to do anything possible.

+The SD2405 has several functions not found on other RTC's, especially a correction for the clock to minimize deviations (ppm).
+This functionality is most interesting however not implemented in this library yet.

 Note: This SD2405 library is a refactored version of an older experimental SD2405 library from 2022 which was never published.
-It is recently aligned with the DS3232 library.
+The API (base RTC functions), documentation and examples is recently (0.1.1) aligned with the DS3232 library.

 Note: The library 0.1.1 is not tested yet with hardware.